Matrix Organizational Structure: Examples & Template

 Matrix structures work by fostering cross-team collaboration and shared resource planning across projects.
 Simply put, a matrix organization structure reorganizes companies to maximize their productivity and uses two chains of command to make them more dynamic.

-Pros and Cons of a Matrix Organizational Structure
+Advantages and Disadvantages of a Matrix Organizational Structure

-A matrix organizational structure is not a one-size-fits-all solution.
-There are advantages and disadvantages that need to be understood to know if it’s the right one for the organization.
+A matrix organizational structure isn’t a one-size-fits-all solution.
+Some advantages and disadvantages need to be understood to know if it’s the right one for the organization.
 Plus, there are three types of matrix structures that you’ll need to know before making a decision.
 But before we learn about those types, here are the main pros and cons of using a matrix structure.

 A matrix organizational structure can benefit your company because:

-• It allows the sharing of skilled resources between functional units and projects, which facilitates resource planning.
+• It allows the sharing of skilled resources between functional units and projects, which facilitates resource management.

 • It fosters better cross-functional communications, which improves team collaboration and builds a more dynamic organization.